|Height:||10–15 inches tall|

 The Bo-Jack is an energetic dog, a hybrid mix between a Boston Terrier and a Jack Russell.
 They are generally a mix of the parent’s colors, coming in shades of white and black, combinations of gold and white, or tan and brown coats.
 Their fur is short, and they inherit a tolerance for many weather conditions from both of their parents.

 These dogs are sweet and can be kind, but at the same time, they do love to have fun, and they have quite a bit of energy for a small dog.
 This energy is probably due to the history of their parents.
-The Boston Terrier was initially bred to be a little, agile fighting dog, and the Jack Russell was a hunter.
+The Boston Terrier was initially bred to be a small, agile fighting dog, and the Jack Russell was a hunter.

 3 Little-Known Facts About the Bo-Jack